reminiscent-io/CPF-Dance/replit.md

 ## Overview

-A Next.js-based web application for professional dance instruction management.
-The platform serves multiple user roles (instructors, dancers, studio admins, and system admins) with role-based access control, enabling comprehensive management of students, classes, schedules, payments, notes, and studio operations.
+A Next.js web application for professional dance instruction management.
+The platform supports multiple user roles (instructors, dancers, studio admins, system admins) with robust role-based access control.
+It enables comprehensive management of students, classes, schedules, payments, notes, and studio operations, aiming to streamline administrative tasks and enhance the teaching experience.
+Key capabilities include a new electronic waiver system and a lesson pack purchasing system for dancers.

-**Primary Tech Stack:**
-- **Frontend:** Next.js 15 (App Router), React 19, TypeScript
-- **Styling:** Tailwind CSS v4 with custom design system (rose/mauve/champagne/charcoal palette)
-- **Backend:** Next.js API Routes (serverless functions)
-- **Database:** Supabase (PostgreSQL with Row-Level Security)
-- **Authentication:** Supabase Auth with role-based access control

 ## User Preferences